-The iPhone range, and now including the iPhone 5S and little brother, is born from strong media foundations and thus can deliver in pretty much every department, from music to movies to imaging.
+The iPhone range, now including the iPhone 5S as the little brother, is born from strong media foundations and thus can deliver in pretty much every department, from music to movies to imaging.

 With the backing of the iTunes store the iPhone 5S puts millions of songs and thousands of films and TV shows at your finger tips, available for purchase and download.

 The heritage goes further than that of course, with excellent sound reproduction on offer and an improved interface making all manner of music and video a really great experience.

 With its heritage in the iPod sector the iPhone has top-notch audio capabilities will a fully functional music player and great sound quality allowing it to mix with the big boys in the mobile world.

 It's not in the same league as the LG G3, with its insane 24-bit sound, but that's something that mostly the audiophiles will enjoy as they'll have the sound to pump through the phone.

 With the iPhone 5S, it's a lot more simple.
 It's clear sound, as long as you upgrade the bundled ear buds and go for something half decent instead.